emokimet/contact_app/README.md

 # React Native Contacts App

-This is a simple React Native application that allows you to search and view contacts from your device's contact list.
-You can also send text messages and make phone calls to the contacts.

 ## Features

 - Fetches and displays the list of contacts from the device's contact list